Conformal prediction beyond exchangeability: Background and related work

-By avoiding data splitting, full conformal sometimes (but not always) yields more precise prediction intervals than split conformal.
-This potential benefit comes at a steep computational cost, since in order to compute the prediction set~\eqref{eqn:def_fullCP} we need to re-run the model training algorithm $\alg$ for each $y\in\R$ (or in practice, for each $y$ in a very fine grid), aside from certain special cases such as linear regression, ridge regression \citep{burnaev2014efficiency}, or the Lasso \citep{lei2017}, where the prediction set~\eqref{eqn:def_fullCP} can be computed more efficiently.
+The same result holds true for split conformal. \end{theorem} Indeed, since split conformal can be viewed as a special case of full conformal (by considering a trivial algorithm $\alg$ that returns the same fixed \emph{pre-fitted} function \smash{$\muh$} regardless of the input data), this theorem also implies that the same coverage result holds for the split conformal method~\eqref{eqn:def_splitCP}.
+For completeness, and to set up our proof strategy, we will give a succinct proof of this theorem in Section~\ref{sec:proofs-thm123}.

-\paragraph{The jackknife+.} The jackknife+ \citep{barber2019predictive} (closely related to ``cross-conformal prediction''~\citep{vovk2015cross}) is an alternative method that offers a compromise between the computational and statistical costs of the previous two methods.
-For each $i=1,\dots,n$, define the $i$-th leave-one-out model as
+By avoiding data splitting, full conformal often (but not always) yields more precise prediction intervals than split conformal.
+This potential benefit comes at a steep computational cost, since in order to compute the prediction set~\eqref{eqn:def_fullCP} we need to rerun the model training algorithm $\alg$ for each $y\in\R$ (or in practice, for each $y$ in a fine grid).
+Luckily, in certain special cases such as ordinary least squares, kernel ridge regression \citep{burnaev2014efficiency}, or the Lasso \citep{lei2017}, the prediction set~\eqref{eqn:def_fullCP} can be computed more efficiently using specialized techniques.